-- ROSSINI, in collaboration with IMA S.p.A. – R&I dept.
+- ROSSINI, in collaboration with IMA S.p.A. – R&I dept (in progress);

-Universal Robots UR5 is the collaborative robot used at our lab for exploring and testing high-level application with an industrial solution available on the market.
+Universal Robots UR5 and UR5e are the collaborative robots used at our lab for exploring and testing high-level application with an industrial solution available on the market.

-Another point of our research is to test and compare different type of external control, including ROS-based one, to attain a complex task that cannot be achieved with standard industrial robot programming.
+Another point of our research is to test and compare different types of external control, including ROS-based one, to attain a complex task that cannot be achieved with standard industrial robot programming.

 The ROSSINI platform is an integrated robotic system engineered in collaboration with IMA S.p.A.-R&I dept. to carry out machine-tending tasks within the shop-floor of packaging-machine users, composed by: